peruzzoarthur/posts/map-container-tile-layer/README.md

 npm install -d @types/leaflet
 ```

-To properly display the <code>MapContainer</code>, we need to import Leaflet’s CSS file and ensure the map container has a specified height and width:
+To properly display the `MapContainer`, we need to import Leaflet’s CSS file and ensure the map container has a specified height and width:

 ```typescript
 import "leaflet/dist/leaflet.css";